beelzebielsk/pin_file_builder/specification.md

 ### Reading Error Messages

-If any of these rules are broken, the program should give you an error.
-Error detection is still a work in progress, though.
+If any of these rules are broken, the program won't work correctly.
+It should give you an error, but error messages are a work in progress.
+Their format is currently fluid.
+However, when possible, a line number will be provided.
+Be wary of error messages that occur during the pin name replacement stage.
+These use line numbers from the intermediate form of a pinfile, where each index specifier has been unwrapped.
+While it's not impossible to figure out which specifier caused a problem, the output that's given may be misleading.

 ## Explicit Index specifiers